Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/0.Class_Prep/README.md

 ## Part 1.
 How to log into Rivanna.

+**NOTE:** To access Rivanna you must use on-grounds wifi (e.g., eduroam) or ethernet.
+If you want to access Rivanna off-grounds you will need to use [UVA's VPN](https://virginia.service-now.com/its/?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0)

 ### Check out [Log into Rivanna (Video tutorial)](https://youtu.be/_kpRgRpGMXo)

 1. Type [https://_rivanna_-_portal_._hpc_.virginia.edu](https://rivanna-portal.hpc.virginia.edu) into your web browser.
 This will automatically trigger a UVA authentication step.
 Input your UVA credentials to enter the super-computer GUI.